+- (3) Have a designated and clearly identified area for storage of prescription drugs that are: - (A) Outdated, damaged, deteriorated, misbranded, or adulterated; or - (B) In immediate or sealed secondary containers that have been opened; - (4) Be maintained in a clean and orderly condition; and - (5) Be free from infestation by insects, rodents, birds, or vermin of any kind.

+(c) Security.

-- (a) Facilities. - All facilities at which prescription drugs are stored, warehoused, handled, held, offered, marketed or displayed shall: - (1) Be of suitable size and construction to facilitate cleaning, maintenance, and proper operation; - (2) Have storage areas designed to provide adequate lighting, ventilation, temperature, sanitation, humidity, space, equipment, and security conditions; - (3) Have a designated and clearly identified area for storage of prescription drugs that are outdated, damaged, deteriorated, misbranded, or adulterated, or that are in immediate or sealed secondary containers that have been opened; - (4) Be maintained in a clean and orderly condition; and - (5) Be free from infestation by insects, rodents, birds, or vermin of any kind. - (b) Security. - (1) All facilities used for wholesale drug distribution shall be secure from unauthorized entry. - (A) Access from outside the premises shall be kept to a minimum and well controlled. - (B) The outside perimeter of the premises shall be well lighted. - (C) Entry into areas where prescription drugs are held shall be limited to authorized personnel. - (2) All facilities shall be equipped with an alarm system to detect entry after hours.
-This requirement shall not apply to those wholesale drug distributors of legend/controlled substances that carry only medical gas. - (3) All facilities shall be equipped with a security system that will provide suitable protection against theft and diversion.
-When appropriate, the security system shall provide protection against theft or diversion that is facilitated or hidden by tampering with computers or electronic records. - (c) Storage.
+- (1)(A) All facilities used for wholesale drug distribution shall be secure from unauthorized entry. - (B) Access from outside the premises shall be kept to a minimum and well-controlled. - (C) The outside perimeter of the premises shall be well-lighted. - (D) Entry into areas where prescription drugs are held shall be limited to authorized personnel. - (2)(A) All facilities shall be equipped with an alarm system to detect entry after hours. - (B) This requirement shall not apply to those wholesale drug distributors of legend/controlled substances that carry only medical gas. - (3)(A) All facilities shall be equipped with a security system that will provide suitable protection against theft and diversion. - (B) When appropriate, the security system shall provide protection against theft or diversion that is facilitated or hidden by tampering with computers or electronic records.

+(d) Storage.

-All prescription drugs shall be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs with requirements in the current edition of an official compendium.
+- (1) All prescription drugs shall be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs with requirements in the current edition of an official compendium. - (2) If no storage requirements are established for a prescription drug, the drug may be held at "controlled" temperature, as defined in an official compendium, to help ensure that its identity, strength, quality, and purity are not adversely affected.